ophirhan/cnsr-vlc-viewer-addon/README.md

 # cnsr-vlc-viewer-addon
-An add-on for VLC media player. now you can censor your videos!
+**An add-on for VLC media player.**
+-now you can censor your videos!